tim-puhlfuerss/tim-puhlfuerss.github.io/index.md

 ## Projects

-Stay tuned for updates on my ongoing research projects, which will soon be published and listed on the [Projects](projects) page.
+Access the software projects that are subject to my ongoing research on the [Projects](projects) page.

-## Cheatsheet
+## Knowledge Base

-Explore the [Cheatsheet](cheatsheet) page for insights into the lessons I learned as a researcher and software developer.
+Explore the [Knowledge Base](knowledge-base) page for insights into the lessons I learned as a researcher and software developer.